 2007 – KID GAMES WITH VISUAL BASIC EXPRESS was written for Microsoft Visual Basic Express 2005.
 KID GAMES WITH VISUAL C# EXPRESS was written for Microsoft Visual C# Express 2005.
 LEARN VISUAL C# was developed for Visual C# 2005.
 VISUAL BASIC AND DATABASES and VISUAL C# AND DATABASES were both written as intermediate college-level courses for Visual Basic and C# 2005 applications using Microsoft Access and SQL Databases.
 Lou was invited by Microsoft to write an article on Visual Basic Express forms development for the Microsoft Developer Network (MSDN).
 Lou also taught a virtual MSDN Online Webcast: Introduction to Windows Forms Applications Using Visual Basic Express Edition (Level 200) on Microsoft’s MSDN World Wide Events.

-2009 – VISUAL J# EXPRESS FOR KIDS and BEGINNING VISUAL J# was retired as the Visual J# language was formally discontinued by Microsoft in 2007.
+2009 – The VISUAL J# EXPRESS FOR KIDS and BEGINNING VISUAL J# courses were retired as the Visual J# language was formally discontinued by Microsoft in 2007.

 2011 – Microsoft Corporation licensed several chapters from several of our new Microsoft Small Basic Programming Tutorials and published them on the Microsoft Developer Network website as part of the Microsoft Small Basic 1.0 launch event.
 You can see our programming Small Basic Programming textbooks highlighted on Microsoft’s website here.
-We also changed our company structure from a sole proprietorship to a Washington State Limited Liability Company (LLC) after Lou retired from KIDware.
+We also changed the company structure to a Washington State Limited Liability Company (LLC) after Lou retired from KIDware.
 Philip Conrod became the President & Publisher of Kidware Software LLC.

 2012 – We updated all our Visual Studio tutorials to support Visual Studio 2012.
 We also updated our Oracle Java tutorials to Version 7 of the Java Development Kit and add a color printed edition.

-2013 – We updated our Visual Studio tutorials to Visual Studio 2013.
+2013 – We updated all our Visual Studio tutorials to Visual Studio 2013.